jdacjohn/cra-investments/wp-content/plugins/simple-custom-css/readme.txt

 4. Go to [Plugins Admin Panel](http://codex.wordpress.org/Administration_Panels#Plugins "Plugins Admin Panel") and find the newly uploaded Plugin, "Simple Custom CSS" in the list.

 5. Click Activate Plugin to activate it.

+6. Begin using the plugin by going to Appearance > Custom CSS in the Admin Menu, or Appearance > Customize, then click on the "Simple Custom CSS" section.

 [More help installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")